dancheung555/GARCH-LSTM-forecasting/README.md

 ## How the models work together
 The GARCH model will predict the volatility while the LSTM model will hold onto the long term price.

+GARCH:
+- Input: S&P 500 log returns
+- Output: volatilities for each day, and residuals

+LSTM:
+- Input: The sequence of Garch residuals + VIX volatility
+- Output: Predictions (correction of GARCH residuals + VIX)

-In this case, our GARCH model's input is the VIX dataset and predict the log of returns, and the LSTM model's input is the S&P 500 dataset **and the GARCH residuals**.
-The output of this hybrid model will be the sum of the LSTM output and the GARCH volatility output.
+The output of this hybrid model will be the sum of the GARCH predicted volatility + LSTM correction of the GARCH residuals.

-Why the GARCH residuals is part of the LSTM input?

-- Because the GARCH model assumes current time stamp depends on previous time stamp, it will not be able to predict any patterns that are not time dependent (eg a large spike tends to end quickly rather than escalate further).
-The LSTM taking in GARCH residuals can reveal hidden patterns and help correct the errors.
+The GARCH predicted volatility is corrected using LSTM's forecasting.